AnthonyRdutra/Electron-PHP-Integration/README.md

-# Firebase Integration with Electron and PHP
+# PHP integration in Electron

 This project demonstrates how to integrate Electron with PHP scripts.